-Successor in interest -- One who follows another in ownership or control of property.
+Successor in interest -- One who follows another in ownership or control of an interest in real property.
 In order to be a "successor in interest", a party must continue to retain the same rights as the original owner without change in ownership.

-Summons -- A written instrument used to commence a civil action or special proceeding.
+Summons -- A written instrument issued by the courts to commence a civil action or special proceeding.
 It is a means of acquiring jurisdiction over a party.